instructian/art3870-wi17/README.md

 1st time git clone into empty folder

-2nd and subsequent times  - git pull
+2nd and subsequent times  - git pull -

+if you have changes locally and remotely
+1. git add.
+2. git commit -m "message"
+3. git pull
+4. git push

 ### putting files back on github